benjaminhuanghuang/angular-study/_Courses/Ultimate Angular/RxJS Masterclass/01-Subjects and multicasting operators/README.md

 # Subjects and multicasting operators (9 lessons)

 A multicasted Observable uses a Subject under the hood to make multiple Observers see the same Observable execution.

 ## What’s a Subject?

+Observables are unicast (each subscribed Observer owns an independent execution of the Observable)

+An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.

 ## Share data among multiple subscribers with Subjects

 ##  Lab: Manage application loading state with Subjects ⭐